Are you awake or not? Here are some questions to find out if you are awake, and if you are, to what extent.

 If you spend most of your time engaging in “entertaining your mind,” chances are you are on auto-pilot.
 If your existential fear of death does not prompt you to investigate, chances are you have accepted the counterfeit answer of the afterlife provided by organized religion.

 Dreams are one of the barometers that determine the bandwidth of awareness.
 Do you dream, and if you do, can you remember them?

-Are you aware you are dreaming?
-Do you dream but don’t remember them?
-If this sounds like your experience, then you haven’t fully awakened.
-It’s a sure sign you have room to grow.
-Don’t worry.
-The dream state is the first and easiest place to expand awareness.
+Do your dreams seem real?
+Are you not aware that you are dreaming when it happens?
+Do you dream but fail to remember them?
+If this sounds like your experience, then you have some room for awakening.
+But don’t worry because the dream state is one of the easiest places to begin expanding your awareness.
 Are you awake enough to want more?